Conceptual Photography of Nature in Lights and Colors: Displaying Ideas and Concepts

 Lights and Colors

-To be consistent with our artistic photography vision, we are always looking for the best lights and colors to create the smoothest harmonies possible.
-The adjustment of the different tones is never brutal.
+To be consistent with our artistic photography vision, we are always looking for the best lights and colors to create the smoothest harmonies possible within images.
+The adjustment of the different tones must never be brutal.
 We always try to create ethereal, evanescent photographs that provoke interrogation.
 Color is an element of the photographic vocabulary that we use to create inner dialogues with viewers.

-The Viewer is at the Center of the Dialogue
+The Viewer: Captured Within the Center of Dialogue

 We are used to saying that for a nature photograph to be interesting, it must tell a story.
-We believe that the art of photography is the creation of a relationship between the photographer's interpretation and the viewer's perception.
+We believe that the art of photography is when a relationship between the photographer's interpretation and the viewer's perception is established smoothly.

 In classical photography, the photographer constructs a photograph interpreting the real world.
 It's an interpretation.
 The viewer makes perception.
 The link that needs to be created is a relationship between an interpretation and a perception.

-In conceptual photography, it is the viewer who is at the center of the dialogue.
-A conceptual photo must have a direct impact on the viewer.
-It must capture all his attention.
-Even if the photographer makes choices of composition, framing and light, it is always the viewer who will give his interpretation according to his feelings towards the work he contemplates.
+In conceptual photography, the viewer is captured within the center of the dialogue.
+A conceptual photo must have a direct impact on the viewer; it must attract all his attention.
+Even if the photographer makes choices about composition, framing, and light, it is nevertheless the viewer who interprets the contemplative work according to his feelings.

-In conceptual photography, we make our photos interesting for the viewer.
+In conceptual photography, we must create interesting photos for the viewer.
 Our works become emotionally neutral.

-Conceptual photography is very different from descriptive or decorative photography.
-It is an approach that requires thinking in abstraction rather than in terms of places.
-We have to think in terms of shapes, textures, color, light to create a photograph.
-We do not focus on the subject.
-The important thing is the unreal side.
-It is necessary to provoke the questioning with the spectator.
-The photographer can give an interpretation or try to convey a message, but it will not be the most important.
+Conceptual photography is very different from descriptive or decorative photography, as it requires abstract thinking rather than thinking in terms of location.
+With conceptual photography, we have to think in terms of shapes, textures, color, and light without focusing on the subject.
+This may seem strange, but the important thing to remember is the abstract aura the photo will radiate.
+It is necessary to provoke questioning in the mind of the spectator.
+The photographer can give an interpretation or try to convey a message, but this will not be the most important feature of the photo.

-Creativity is not about photographing something new.
-Creativity in photography is to do something after finding it.
+Creativity is not about photographing something entirely new.
+Creativity in photography is presenting something different after finding it.

-In conceptual photography, we are always looking for surprise in the rendering of our photos.
+In conceptual photography, we are always looking for the element of surprise in the rendering of our photos.